MettGyver/TwitchBox/README.md

 ## What does it looks like?
 -TBA-

 I'm not done yet!
-Due to the fact that it is still in development, I'm going to change some things and try to simplify some things.
+Due to the fact that it is still in development, I'm going to change some things and try to make some parts easier.
 Don't be too hard. :smile:

 ## Getting Started